Men’s Fitness Over 50 Crash Test Dummy

 - and wild salmon or chicken or lamb.

-Real food is going to make the real difference.
+- Real food is going to make a real difference.

 That is it.
 The basics of getting men’s fitness over 50 and fitness at any age.
 Eat nutritious food, the best that you can get.

 Now after spending months if not years on transitioning from processed to real food, I have a warning for you.

 Do your best to never touch the processed food again.

 I made the mistake and doing so set me back months.

 My guess is that like me, you might have a real weakness for processed food like Oreos, snickers, bread, pasta, m&m’s, chips, pretzels, and ice cream.

 We all grew up on these fast foods, at least I did (plus Swanson’s frozen chicken) and I have discovered that I cannot easily just have one cookie.

 I have tried and failed, so once you make the switch, stay there.